eschnett/AlgebraicMatrices.jl/README.md

 - `ScaledArray`: a scale factor times an `AlgebraicArray`
 - `SumArray`: the sum of two other `AlgebraicArray`s
 - `ProdutArray`: the product of two other `AlgebraicArray`s
+- `TensorSumArray`: the tensor sum of two other `AlgebraicArray`s
+- `TensorProdutArray`: the tensor product of two other `AlgebraicArray`s

 Algebraic arrays support the usual array operations.
 Some of these operations might be much cheaper than there standard counterparts